 © Denzil Green

-They are very good cooking pears.
 They are sold firmer than Bartletts or Anjous because they can be harvested and eaten earlier than either.
-Bosc Pears develop their juiciness and flavour very early in the ripening process.
+Bosc pears develop their juiciness and flavour very early in the ripening process.
 Because of this, they hold their shape very well when cooked.

 Varieties include Beurré Bosc, Calabasse Bosc, and Beurré d’Appremont.
 Other pears such as Comice, Orcs and Shipova are the best cross-pollinators for the Bosc trees.

-In America, they thrive in the Northwest states such as Oregon and Washington.
+In the United States, they thrive in the Northwest states such as Oregon and Washington.

 To tell if a Bosc is ripe, press the stem to see if it goes in a bit.
 Because they are firmer than other pears, you won’t feel as much give as you would with other pears.
 Sometimes under the russeting there will be a green cast that will turn more yellowish as the fruit matures, but not always, so colour is not a reliable indicator of ripeness.
 The best indication of ripeness is to smell them: they should be fragrant.